Combating Counterfeit Products (Intellectual Property Rights)

-The Agency has established a process that allows intellectual property rights (IPR) holders to file a request asking for the CBSA to temporarily detain suspected counterfeit goods encountered at the border while rights holders seek legal redress.
+The Agency has established a process that allows intellectual property rights (IPR) rights holders/owners to file a request asking for the CBSA to temporarily detain suspected counterfeit and/or pirated goods encountered at the border while rights holders/owners seek legal redress.

-As a Canadian trademark holder registered with the Canadian Intellectual Property Office (CIPO), you are eligible to file a Request for Assistance (RFA) application with the CBSA.
+As a Canadian trademark or geographical indication rights holder/owner registered with the Canadian Intellectual Property Office (CIPO), you are eligible to file a Request for Assistance (RFA) application with the CBSA.
 RFAs will help the CBSA to effectively identify and detain commercial shipments suspected of containing counterfeit trademark goods.

-As an owner of a valid Canadian copyright, you are eligible to file an RFA application with the CBSA.
+As a rights holder/owner of a valid Canadian copyright, you are eligible to file an RFA application with the CBSA.
 RFAs will help the CBSA to effectively identify and detain commercial shipments suspected of containing pirated copyright goods.

-If suspect counterfeit or pirated goods are discovered during a commercial examination, the CBSA can use the information contained in the RFA application to contact the appropriate rights holders and inform them of the details they need to allow them to pursue a civil court action.
+If suspect counterfeit and/or pirated goods are discovered during a commercial examination, the CBSA can use the information contained in the RFA application to contact the appropriate rights holders/owners and inform them of the details they need to allow them to pursue a civil court action.

 How the program works

-- Step 1: Ensure that your trademark is registered with CIPO and your information is up to date.
+- Step 1: Ensure that your trademark or geographical indication is registered with CIPO and your information is up to date.
 CIPO registration of copyright is not mandatory, but is recommended.

 - Step 2: Complete the RFA form and submit it to the CBSA for processing.